TargetWoman - Directory Portal for Women

 Batik fabric is known for its distinctive style, design and vibrant colors.
 From preparing the material for the batik design to the final ready-to-wear batik fabric, the process involves several stages.
-Batik prints have added beauty to our lifestyle.
-They are in our art and in our wardrobes too.
+Batik prints have added beauty to our lifestyle; be it in art and in our wardrobes too.
 They are hanging over our windows as drapes and adorning our walls as paintings.

 What is Batik?